MicrosoftDocs/learn/learn-pr/azure/intro-to-linux-on-azure/includes/6-other-azure-tools-for-linux-deployments.md

-As you learned, Azure tools enable you to create a private, virtual datacenter for your organization.
+As you've learned in the preceding units of this module, Azure tools enable you to create a private, virtual datacenter for your organization.
 Use the same virtual datacenter for both your IaaS and PaaS implementations.
 It's another example of how Azure offers developers and IT pros freedom of choice.

-Whether you choose IaaS, PaaS, database as a service, or a combination, you can find tools and services built into Azure to control and manage deployments.
+Whether you choose IaaS, PaaS, DBaaS, or a combination of these services, you can find tools and services built into Azure to control and manage deployments.
 Some of these tools and services come directly from members of the open-source community, while others were developed by the Azure team to help make Azure more compatible with Linux.

 ## Examples of open-source tools